Russian information war against Ukraine: Disinformation

 Russia uses disinformation: to support an image of its greatness and importance or of the weakness of its enemies, or sometimes to deny its own actions.
 Kyiv "hasn't been bombed by anyone", Channel One pundit Artyom Sheynin assured viewers on 24 February 2022, for example.
 Also on 24 February, "explosions and gunfire were heard through the day in Ukraine's capital and elsewhere in the country, with at least 70 people reported killed", according to Reuters.
 Most Russians get their information from television, although younger Russians tend to prefer online sources.
 These now require a VPN connection, making the truth now "mostly [being] discovered by people who already distrust the Kremlin and its state-sponsored media."

-The untethering of Russian news sources from facts doesn't just affect the populace.
-The Kremlin has been described as:

-a bunch of old men who can't quite get over the fact that they're no longer running a superpower, and who also are increasingly surrounded by people who tell them what they want to hear.
+The untethering of Russian news sources from facts does not just affect the populace.
+The Kremlin has been described as "a bunch of old men who can't quite get over the fact that they're no longer running a superpower, and who also are increasingly surrounded by people who tell them what they want to hear".
 Other more subtle attacks, known as reflexive control, systematically distort and reinterpret words, leading "extremists" to become an accepted description of independent journalists and human rights activists, or for peaceful demonstrators to be arrested as security threats.

+In February 2026, BBC Verify said that a major Russian disinformation operation was using the 2026 Winter Olympics to paint Ukrainian fans and athletes in a bad light using fake news stories, with the goal of undermining Western support for Ukraine.